Li-Xinqi/scConGraph/README.md

 The LINE toolkit for graph embedding should be downloaded and installed from https://github.com/tangjianpku/LINE.git before using scConGraph.

 ## Tutorial
-The vignette of scConGraph can be found in the project [wiki] (https://github.com/Li-Xinqi/scConGraph/wiki/scConGraph).
+The vignette of `scConGraph` can be found in the project [wiki](https://github.com/Li-Xinqi/scConGraph/wiki/scConGraph).